RodrigoDeRosa/RodrigoDeRosa.github.io/_posts/2024-05-06-python-data-transformation.md

 {: .text-justify}
 # The Solution
 What we need to do should be very clear by now:
-* For **MericaWeather** we need to transform each entry’s `quarter` to `UTC` and assign it to `interval_start` and `temperature` to Celsius and assign it to `value`.
+* For **MericaWeather** we need to transform each entry’s `quarter` to `UTC` and assign it to `interval_start` and each `temperature` to Celsius and assign it to `value`.
 * For **SunWatch** we need to aggregate every 15 entries and average the values (this is an  arbitrary decision); so we’d grab the first `timestamp` of each 15 entry group and set it as our `interval_start` and we’d set our `value` as the average of each of the group’s entries `measurement`.
 {: .text-justify}

-Each of these problems can be represented as two different things: the first one is simply mapping one entity from one model to another and the second one requires certain aggregations, aside from the mapping.
+Each of these problems can be represented as two different things: the first one is simply mapping one entity from one model to another and the second one requires certain aggregations aside from the mapping.
 Let’s look at each one individually.
 {: .text-justify}

 ## Mapping